 - Both documents shall be submitted/attached to the application for a marriage license.

-Affidavit of Parental Advice to Marriage Sample Template (Free Download)
+Affidavit of Parental Advice for Marriage Sample Template (Free Download)

-Looking for an affidavit of parental advice template?
+Looking for parental advice for marriage sample?
 No worries.
-You can ask a lawyer to create one for you or use the free template we’ve created.
-Simply download this template, fill it out, and proceed to the notary public to have it notarized.
+You can ask a lawyer to create one for you or use our free template.
+Download this template, fill it out, and proceed to the notary public to have it notarized.

 Click here to download the free Affidavit of Parental Advice to Marriage template